Geeksltd/MSharp.Docs/Domain/Properties.md

 | .Title(string value)                     | String("First name").Title("Name");                                                    | Title will have no effect on the database column definition or the generated C# class.
 It will just use this value to display labels in UI forms / lists / views.

 #### Calculated properties
 Calculated properties are created for read-only purposes and returns data based on business requirements.
-M# defines these types of properties in “Entity Class” of the “Model Project” and marks them with “Calculated” method.
+M# defines these types of properties in "Entity Class" of the "Model Project" and marks them with "Calculated" method.
 No SQL table Column is created for such properties.
 A calculated property is usually used to display some information on UI or in decision making.
-A good example of this could be to have a “Full Name” property on “Member” entity, as shown below.
+A good example of this could be to have a "Full Name" property on "Member" entity, as shown below.

 ```C#
 using MSharp;